 As mentioned earlier, I am slightly biased and believe Arkansas is a good place to live.

-So far I have highlighted the state’s low cost of living and the nice weather.
+So far, I have highlighted the state’s low cost of living and the nice weather.
 Also, some of the best places to live in Arkansas.
-Whether you are considering retirement, want to send your kids to a good state university, or desire to further your career at one of the state’s largest employers.
+Great cities and towns whether you are considering retirement, want to send your kids to a good state university, or desire to further your career at one of the state’s largest employers.

 On the other hand, I want to present a balanced case.
 So here are a few reasons not to move to Arkansas in the first place.

 The disadvantages of living in Arkansas are not insurmountable.
 No, not by any means.
 But you should keep them in mind.
 So, let’s keep moving.